 Regardless of whether countries such as Australia and New Zealand avoid headline gun violence in the future, we should consider whether firearms control is the only role that the law has to play – both in shaping the information and cultures of today and avoiding the tragedies of tomorrow.

-This is general information only, and does not constitute specific legal advice.
 If you would like further information in relation to this matter or other legal matters please contact our office on 1800 609 945.